nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `TinS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Edit description of an Internship Application**
+**Use case: Edit eventDescription of an Internship Application**

 **MSS**

 1. User requests to list all internship applications.
 2. System shows a list of all internship applications
 3. User specifies the ID of the internship application he wishes to edit.
-4. System shows current description of the internship application and prompts user to input a new description to edit it.
+4. System shows current eventDescription of the internship application and prompts user to input a new eventDescription to edit it.
-5. User inputs the new description of the internship application.
+5. User inputs the new eventDescription of the internship application.
 6. System updates the internship application with the new details.

 Use Case ends.